garrettdowd/py_ptv/README.md

-# vissim_adl
+# py_ptv
-A collection of useful Vissim interfaces for autonomous and connected traffic
+A collection of useful Vissim command wrappers and functions for autonomous and connected traffic

 # Modules
 ## car